 When it comes to confirming your income, assets, liabilities, and other financial information, having the guidance of a professional certified public accountant is a wise choice.
 Contact Cody Ravalli, CPA today to get started on your CPA services.

 What Is a CPA Letter for Income Verification?

 A CPA letter is a document prepared and signed by a licensed CPA that confirms certain financial information or transactions.
 This letter is often used as a form of verification for third parties, such as lenders, investors, and government agencies, that require independent verification of financial data.

 CPA letters can take various forms depending on their purpose.
 For example, a lender may require a CPA letter to confirm a borrower’s financial status, including income, assets, and liabilities.
 Similarly, an investor may request a CPA letter to verify a company’s financial statements before making an investment decision.

 In addition, CPA letters are often required in legal proceedings, such as during a divorce or a business dispute.
-In these cases, a CPA may be asked to provide an expert opinion on financial matters.
+In these cases, a New York CPA may be asked to provide an expert opinion on financial matters.

 Who Can Benefit From CPA Letters and CPA Services?

 A wide range of businesses and organizations may use CPA letters for various purposes, including:

 - Small businesses to verify financial information for lenders or investors, or as part of legal proceedings.

 - Non-profit organizations to provide assurance to donors or government agencies that their financial statements are accurate and reliable.